EU presses Greece over migrants, weighs Schengen threat

 Mouzalas said Greece had spent 1 billion euros in additional unbudgeted funds from its strained budget this year on coping with the refugee influx, and had received a mere 30 million euros so far in EU assistance due to bureaucracy on both sides.

-He welcomed EU border agency Frontex assistance to register refugees but said that under Greek law, only Greek forces could patrol its border.
+He welcomed Frontex assistance to register refugees but said that under Greek law, only Greek forces could patrol its border.

+Estonian Prime Minister Taavi Roivas told Reuters that EU states should show Greece understanding and that suspending it from Schengen would not be helpful: "The problem is definitely there and I do know that we need to work together to solve it.
+But building fences between us is not a long-term solution."

-(Reporting by Alastair Macdonald, Francesco Guarascio and Gabriela Baczynska in Brussels, Paul Taylor and Karolina Tagaris in Athens and Alexandros Avramidis in Idomeni, Greece; Editing by David Stamp and James Dalgleish)
+(Reporting by Alastair Macdonald in Brussels, Paul Taylor and Karolina Tagaris in Athens and Alexandros Avramidis in Idomeni, Greece; @macdonaldrtr; editing by David Stamp)